Additional Resource

 Organizers value “people power” — influence that is grown and exercised through people’s commitment and shared practice in real relationship with each other.
 We teach organizing through five key practices that are rooted in basic human competencies: building relationships, storytelling, strategizing, acting, and structuring.
 And we do all this through a cascading model of leadership that we call a “pedagogy of practice,” in which we enable learners to become leaders, who in turn teach other learners to lead.6 Through this, people grow their power by continuously honing and sharing their craft.

 The power to govern is not always rooted in people.
-For example, concentrations of money or access to perceived divinity can also be sources of governing power.
+For example, concentrations of money or perceived access to divinity can also be sources of governing power.
 These concentrations often stem from the belief that freedom and equality are in tension — if I want to maximize my freedom to meet my needs, I need to concentrate resources for myself.

 In contrast, philosopher Elizabeth Anderson argues that, in an interdependent human society, freedom and equality are themselves interdependent.
 Only in an equal society, she contends, can people truly be free.
 The promise of democracy is that by rooting power in the people, the “demos,” we can not only exercise but hold accountable governing power, enabling us to live together in dignity, equality, solidarity, security, justice, and hope, respecting the equal, infinite, and inherent worth of each person — what Danielle Allen calls “human flourishing.”7